Jack C. Richards

 Jack Croft Richards (born 28 July 1943) is an applied linguist from New Zealand, specializing in second and foreign language education, teacher training, and materials design.
 He is the grandson of the New Zealand organ builder George Croft.

 He has written numerous articles and books.
 Most of his books and articles are in the field of second language teaching and have been translated into many different languages.
 He was appointed full professor in the Department of English as a Second Language at the University of Hawaii in 1981 and later served as full professor in universities in Hong Kong and New Zealand.

+He earned a Master of Arts with first-class honours in English from Victoria University of Wellington in 1966 and a Ph.D. in Applied Linguistics from Laval University (a French language university in Quebec, Canada) in 1972.

 Education

 He earned a Master of Arts with first-class honours in English from Victoria University of Wellington in 1966 and a Ph.D. in Applied Linguistics from Laval University (a French language university in Quebec, Canada) in 1972.

 Career

 Richards began his career in Southeast Asia, teaching in Indonesia after completing his doctorate.
-He then joined Singapore’s Regional Language Centre (RELC) as a specialist in applied linguistics, supported by the New Zealand government.
+He then joined Singapore's Regional Language Centre (RELC) as a specialist in applied linguistics, supported by the New Zealand government.

+While at RELC, Richards joined the editorial board of the RELC Journal when it was launched in 1970, and remained closely associated with the journal for more than five decades, latterly as associate editor, before stepping down in 2021; SEAMEO–RELC credited him with guiding the journal’s growth into a publication indexed in the Social Sciences Citation Index.

 In the late 1970s, he moved to Chinese University of Hong Kong, before being appointed full professor in the Department of English as a Second Language at the University of Hawai in 1981.

 In 1989, he returned to Hong Kong to establish and lead the new Department of English at City University of Hong Kong as chair professor.
-In 1996, Richards established a master's program in English at the University of Auckland.
+At the time of its founding the institution was still known as City Polytechnic of Hong Kong, attaining university status in 1994; Richards served as the department’s founding head until 1996, building its curriculum and academic staffing from the ground up.
+[34][37] In 1996, Richards established a master’s program in English at the University of Auckland.
 He retired from full-time appointments in 1999, after which he continued to teach workshops at RELC Singapore, and Sydney University, and Victoria University as an honorary or adjunct professor.